wirbel-at-vdr-portal/bitmap-clock/README.md

 ## Display update Time:
 * to update all eight digits, we need ~ 0.5sec
-* i can save time, if updating only digits, which actually changed their value.
+* i can save time, if updating only digits, which actually changed their value -> done